 We have achieved GRS certification

-As of 14.09.2021 we are now able to offer polyester fibres with GRS certification.
+Since September 14th, 2021 we have been able to offer you polyester fibers with GRS certificate.
 Please contact us to find out more.

 A brief note for all those who don’t “yet” know about the GRS descriptor: